twigphp/Twig/doc/templates.rst

 * `Twig Language Server`_: provides some language features like syntax highlighting, diagnostics, auto complete, ...

-* `TwigQI`_: an extension which analyzes your templates for common bugs during compilation.
+* `TwigQI`_: an extension which analyzes your templates for common bugs during compilation

 * `TwigStan`_: a static analyzer for Twig templates powered by PHPStan